ivan-kadykalo/tv-program/README.md

 ### Steps:
 * Open the root folder
   * Open a new terminal window
-  * Run the command `make api` - to run DB and API containers
+  * Run the command `make api` - to run API container

 * When the API server is up:
   * open a new terminal window